Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 ### Filtering

-You can easily filter the list of artifacts as illustrated in the screen-shot below:
+You can easily filter artifact lists as you can see in the screen-shot below.
+Here we are filtering Requirements by the status "Requested"):

 ![](img/Requirements_Management_86.png)

+To filter the list:

+- make sure the columns you want to filter on are visible (you can hide them later if you want)
-To filter the list by any of the displayed columns, you either choose an item from the appropriate drop-down list or enter a free-text phrase (depending on the type of field) then click the <Filter\> icon or press the <ENTER\> key to apply the different filters.
-Note that the name field is searched using a "LIKE" comparison, so that searching for "database" would include any item with the word database in the name.
-The other freetext fields need to be exact matches (e.g. dates, requirement numbers).
-In the screen-shot above, we are filtering on Status = Requested.
+- use the dropdowns or free-text search fields immediately beneath the column names
+- click the `Filter` icon or press the `ENTER` key to apply the filters

+Note that the name field is searched using a "like" comparison, so that searching for "database" would match "Database is ready", "There is a database", "The data in the database is correct", and so on.
+All other freetext fields need to be exact matches (e.g. dates or numbers).

-In addition, if you have a set of filters that you plan on using on a regular basis, you can choose the option Filter \> Save Filter to add the current filter to the list of saved filters that appear on your 'My Page'.
-If you would like to share the filter with other members of the product, choose the "Share with other members of the product" option.
-The list of saved filters can also be retrieved by clicking Filter \>
-Retrieve Filter:
+To **clear the current filter** (whether it is saved or not), either click the `Clear Filters` button above the table (as you can see in the screenshot above), or go to `Filter` > `Clear Filter` from the operations toolbar.

+#### Managing Filters
+You can do a number of things with filters.
+First let's talk about using the `Filters` button on the operations toolbar (at the top of the page just below the main navigation bar).

+To **reuse a filter**, save it by going to `Filter` > `Save Filter` from the operations toolbar.
+Give your new filter a name and click `Save`.

+By default, when you save a filter it will also save your **column selection** information.
+Uncheck the box next to "Save the column selection with the filter" if you do not want to save this information.

+When you apply a saved filter with column selection information, the system will show the specific columns visible (including their relative ordering and width) to match those in the filter.
+This means that you can Show/Hide different columns, filter on them, and save the entire combination as a saved view.
+When you switch between saved views, the system will show/hide and reposition the columns associated with the view automatically.

+To **share the filter** with other members of the product, in the Save Filter dialog, check the box next to "Share with other members of the product".

+To **update an existing filter**, go to `Filter` > `Save Filter` and click on `Update Existing`.
+You will see a dropdown of all your saved filters.
+Pick one, and then click `Save`.
+This will update the filter itself, any sort applied, whether it is shared or not, or if it should save the column selection with the filter.

+To **see your saved filters** for this artifact, go to `Filter` > `Retrieve Filter`.
+Apply the filter by selecting it.

 ![](img/Requirements_Management_87.png)

+From your "My Page" you can **see all your save filters** across all artifacts and products.
+You can also delete any filter from there.
+This is all through the [My Saved Searches](User-Product-Management.md#my-saved-searches) widget.

+#### Quick Filter Side Panel
+As a shortcut, the left hand panel on artifact list pages includes a set of **Quick Filters**.
+Click the name of the filter in this panel to apply it.
+This panel is NOT visible for list pages that do not have a side panel at all - i.e. Releases, Automation Hosts, Test Configurations, and Resources.

+The quick filter panel shows a list of **all saved filters** created by you (with an icon of a person) or shared by others (with an icon of a group of people)  for the current artifact.

+For Requirements, Test Cases, Incidents, Risks, and Tasks the quick filter panel also shows a list of **Components** for the current product.
+Picking a component will filter the list to only show those associated with that component.

+For Requirements and Test Runs the quick filter panel additionally shows a dropdown for **Releases**.
+Picking a release will filter the list to only show items that are set for that particular release.

+#### Sorting

+Many artifact lists let you sort by a specific column (either ascending or descending).
+To change the column being sorted, click on the up or down arrow icon next to the title of that column.
+Click the other icon will reverse the sort order.
+The currently sorted column is indicated by the darker arrow.
+When you save a filter it will always save the selected sort.

 ### Show / Hide Columns